01 of 05

 Problem: Circuit Breaker Trips or Fuse Blows When Switch Turns On

 Do you turn on a switch and "POP," the circuit breaker trips or a fuse blows?
 If so, the problem could be anything from a loose wire to a short circuit.
 A short circuit is caused when the hot wire (black wire) touches another hot wire or touches a white neutral wire.
 A break in a wire in the circuit can also cause this problem.
-Try these repairs to stop a tripping breaker.Continue to 5 of 5 below.
+Learn how to fix light switch breaker overloads.Continue to 5 of 5 below.

 05 of 05

 Does your switch or outlet feel warm or even hot to the touch?
 If so, this can be a very serious problem and needs immediate attention.
-Review these steps to diagnose the possible problem (Note: This does not apply to dimmers in dimming mode).
+Review these steps to diagnose the possible problem.
+Learn how to fix a hot or buzzing dimmer switch (Note: This does not apply to dimmers in dimming mode).